writethedocs/www/docs/blog/moving-portland-prague-2020-online.rst

 We all need something to look forward to, and we're hoping to be able to provide our community with a gathering place in the best way that we can.

-**We're planning to hold an online event, with a new format, sometime near our new conference dates in August**.
-We will be releasing additional details as we confirm them.

 We're looking at ways we can continue to offer the core parts of our events, re-imagined in digital form while keeping our community spirit: